jdormaar/Global-Mortality-Distributions-by-Age-Groups/README.md

 ![](./Images/top_30_causes_stacked_bar_chart.png)

-> This chart illustrates the top 30 causes of death, and their respective global disease distributions with simple, but quite visually appealing.
+> This chart illustrates the top 30 causes of death, and their respective global disease distributions.

 #### FIGURE 4: Top Global Causes of Death